gramsco/fractions-in-rust/README.md

-# Simple operations on fractions implemented in TDD
+# Fractions in Rust :crab:

 This was mainly a POC to todo a bit of TDD in Rust, and to work with traits (debug, ops, etc).
 This should work well enough but this was not meant for production.